-Washington state outdoor heat exposure rules in WAC 296-62-095 apply to UW departments with personnel performing work in an outdoor environment from May 1 through September 30, annually, only when personnel are exposed to outdoor heat at or above an applicable temperature listed in Table 1 below.
+Washington state outdoor heat exposure rules apply to University units and departments with personnel performing work outdoors for more than 15 minutes in any 60-minute period when personnel are exposed to outdoor heat at or above the temperature and conditions listed in Table 1 below.

 Table 1: Outdoor temperature action levels

-Exception: The rules do not apply if incidental exposure occurs when personnel are not required to perform a work activity outdoors for more than 15 minutes in any 60-minute period.
-The exception may be applied every hour during the work shift.
+The action temperatures apply only if personnel are required to perform a work activity outdoors for more than 15 minutes in any 60-minute period.
+The rules apply to every hour during the work shift.